This is an official version.

 (4) Funds deposited in a trust account under section 6 that are not withdrawn by a seller as permitted under subsection (3) shall be dealt with in the manner required by regulation.

-(5) A seller shall annually carry out an audit of the trust funds established by the seller under section 6 and provide to the minister a copy of an audited statement of the prepaid funeral contracts, and the funds,
+(5) A seller shall annually carry out an audit of the trust funds established by the seller under section 6 and provide to the registrar a copy of an audited statement of the prepaid funeral contracts, and the funds,